 - End user experience monitoring

 - APM RUM code injection

 - Packet capture and deep packet inspection

 That’s a lot of different technologies, so a key question is: where should you invest going forward?
 We’ll address that in detail in a follow-on blog post, but to drop a hint, it is unlikely to be a smart strategy to count on your business moving slowly into the future.
 The rapid uptake of SaaS is a clear indication that digital transformation is unfolding at dizzying speeds for most companies.
-Monitoring strategies using a disjointed set of monitoring tools need to rapidly change to keep up.
+Monitoring strategies using a disjoint set of monitoring tools that collect diverse performance data needs to rapidly change to keep up.

 You cannot understand and deliver digital experience without deeply understanding how the Internet works, so it’s great to see this trend.

 Monitoring for An IT World You No Longer Own

 The arrival of DEM forces you to accept the brutal truth that as an IT leader or practitioner, you no longer own or control most of what your users rely on.
 But you are still responsible or accountable for the outcome.